Cultivating Dreams. Enhancing Lives.

 We're proud to support our community's students and their educational endeavors by offering numerous scholarships.
 Our program includes financial aid opportunities for students of all ages who are at different stages in their educational pursuits, as well as a number of different areas of study.

 Our online scholarship application opens in early January and remains open until mid-March.
-Scholarships recipients are notified in May; and funds are sent directly to schools for the fall semester.
+Scholarships recipients are notified in late April; and funds are sent directly to schools for the fall semester.

 A description of each scholarship offered through the Canton Community Foundation is listed below.